cyle/testbot-slack/README.md

 Invite testbot to your channel!
 It'll be in your default `#general` channel by default.

-Right now the testbot just spits out info to console whenever anybody talks.
+Right now the testbot just echos things whenever anybody talks.
 Yaaaay!
 It's a start.

 Add more responses and whatnot by editing the `parse_message()` function.

-Also, you can use attachments, see the `attach()` function.